incompl/nom/README.md

 ## Introduction

-Over the years I've become increasingly frusterated with restaurant websites.
+Over the years I've become increasingly frustrated with restaurant websites.
 I don't just mean the ones that play background music, rely on Flash, use huge PDF downloads, and don't work on your phone.
 It's pretty easy to nitpick those problems.
 No, I mean when you want to get a restaurant's phone number, address, or hours, and you just can't find it.
 Is the information you're looking for under Contact?
 About?
 Locations?

-My usabilty-sense tingles in a Spider Man-esque fashion every time I see a site with an "About" page that is just a mess of random information that didn't fit anywhere else. _Ah,_ I think, _the old "Miscellaneous" category._ A UX anti-pattern that indicates that the navigation was designed without a full assessment of the site content.
+My usability-sense tingles in a Spider Man-esque fashion every time I see a site with an "About" page that is just a mess of random information that didn't fit anywhere else. _Ah,_ I think, _the old "Miscellaneous" category._ A UX anti-pattern that indicates that the navigation was designed without a full assessment of the site content.
 They probably just copied how other restaurant sites do it.
-This kind of copying has yielded institutionalized conventions for Information Architecture that confuse and frusterate users.
+This kind of copying has yielded institutionalized conventions for Information Architecture that confuse and frustrate users.
 Furthermore, not all restaurant sites have the same content, so they shouldn't all have the same navigation.

 As they say, it's easy to criticize.
 I'll put my Monopoly Money where my mouth is.
 I decided to build a restaurant website from the ground up.
 The content is all open source, so you're free to use any of it as you'd like.
 But, since not every site is the same, just open-sourcing my work isn't enough.
 That's why this article is a writeup of my process for designing the site for my imaginary restaurant named Nom.
 If you learn some new tricks for designing easy-to-use websites from this article, that's even more important!
 So let's get started.

 ## Objectives

 Every web project should start with an assessment of objectives.
 For some businesses this can be an interesting strategy question, but for a restaurant it's pretty obvious.
 The user objective is to determine if they want to visit the restaurant, then plan a visit once they're decided.
 The business objective is to convince people to visit, then help them plan their visit.
 Conveniently, the user and business objectives are almost the same.
-This might seem obvious, but it's important to establish it at the begining.
+This might seem obvious, but it's important to establish it at the beginning.
 Everything that follows should be traceable to these foundation objectives.
 If you start planning a feature that doesn't seem to have anything to do with these objectives, you need to ask some questions: is the feature really necessary, or do the objectives need to be revised?

 ## Requirements